 Endless beaches and dramatic cliffs along the Atlantic coast

-Enjoy walking for miles and miles along the Atlantic coast, on deserted wide-reaching beaches that we have almost completely to ourselves.
+Enjoy walking for miles and miles along the Atlantic coast, on spectacular beaches that we have almost completely to ourselves.
 This trek in a windswept landscape, where the sea meets the sky, takes us up over cliffs dropping abruptly into the sea, past secluded little inlets and over billowing sand dunes.

 THE TOUR DAY BY DAY